hilmiarisanti/hilmiarisanti/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying Biomedical Engineering and preparing for my thesis project that (hopefully) will focus on implementation of Machine Learning in computational genomics
+- 🔭 I’m currently studying Biomedical Engineering and preparing for my thesis project that will focus on implementation of Machine Learning and Compressive Sampling in biomedical signals
 - 🌱 I’m interested to learn more about Machine Learning and its implementation in healthcare
 - 💬 Feel free to connect and reach me out!
 - 😄 Pronouns: she/her